joaoantoniocoelho/joaoantoniocoelho/README.md

 I'm João, a Brazilian developer who loves to turn coffee into code.
 I'm all about solving real-world problems through software, making life just a bit easier for everyone.

 ### What I Do 🛠️
-**Back-end Development:** Java and Spring Boot are my main tools for building robust and scalable applications.
+**Back-end Development:** Java, Spring Boot and NodeJS are my main tools for building robust and scalable applications.

-**Full-stack Work:** I can also handle the front-end when needed, with experience in TypeScript, NodeJS, and React.
+**Full-stack Work:** I can also handle the front-end when needed, with experience in TypeScript and React.

 **Problem-Solving:** Whether it's payment systems, compliance modules, or just a tricky bug, I'm here to make things work smoothly.